15 Ways to Slow Down and Notice Life

 5. Enjoy the little things

 You can slow down by enjoying the little things life offers.
 Stop and smell the roses so to speak.
 It’s about noticing how happy your children are when they’re playing.
 Or seeing that your husband always kisses you on the forehead when you sleep in the morning.
-It’s about savoring and cherishing all those little moments that you find joy in your day to day.
-When you notice those little things, man, they make you feel good.
+It’s about cherishing all those little moments that you find joy.
+When you notice those little things your world gets brighter.
 And you won’t be desperate to hold onto all of the good moments because you felt all of their goodness as it happened.
-Appreciating all those little moments is what makes life wonderful.
+And you start realizing how easy it is to create those little moments for other people.
+You might make heart hands when you see people expressing love around you.
+You could serenade a couple in love when you see them happily in love.
+Flashing your biggest smile as you pass strangers in public places becomes a regular habit for you.
+Everywhere you go you radiate happiness and love and suddenly all you see is little moments happening all around you as you create them for everyone you meet.

 6. Go for walks